small closet organization ideas

 4. Add Shelving to Every Empty Wall Space

-Pro Tip: Install your top shelf as high as possible and use it for seasonal items and things you rarely need — store them in labeled boxes so you can find them easily when you do need them.
+What I recommend: Install your top shelf as high as possible and use it for seasonal items stored in labeled boxes.
+Use middle shelves for everyday folded clothes.
+Keep your most-used items at eye level.
 For shelf ideas check out our guide on IKEA small space hacks.

 5. Use the Back of the Door for Storage